Frequently Asked Questions

 How does the decision making process work?

-Our decision making process makes sure that everyone in the WPE can influence any aspect of the WPE at any time.
-This is guaranteed in the following way:
+Everyone in the WPE can influence any aspect of the platform.
+This is guaranteed in the following steps:

 Why does the system count many votes even if only a few people participate?